ryanong/mongoid_spacial/README.md

 Thanks
 -----------
-* Thanks to Kristian Mandrup for creating the base of the gem
+* Thanks to Kristian Mandrup for creating the base of the gem and a few of the tests
 * Thanks to CarZen LLC. for letting me release the code we are using

 Contributing to mongoid_ranges